A few safety tips from the U.S. Consumer Product Safety Commission can protect children who plan to go trick-or-treating this Halloween. |

 SOURCE: The U.S. Consumer Product Safety Commission

-Leave a comment, make a request, Let this small sampling be a guide to better quality, more plentiful, public domain, royalty free, copyright free, high resolution, images, stock photos, jpeg, jpg, free for commercial use, clip art, clipart, clip-art. more at and or and
+Leave a comment, make a request, Let this small sampling be a guide to better quality, more plentiful, public domain, royalty free, copyright free, high resolution, images, stock photos, jpeg, jpg, free for commercial use, clip art, clipart, clip-art. more at Public Domain Clip Art and clip art or public domain and Halloween Safety

 RELATED: Saturday, October 01, 2005 Halloween Safety, Sunday, October 02, 2005 Halloween Black Cat in a Pumpkin, Sunday, October 02, 2005 Halloween Food Safety Tips, Sunday, October 02, 2005 Halloween Jack O' Lantern, Monday, October 03, 2005 Halloween 'bright blue weather', Tuesday, October 04, 2005 Halloween Ancient and Modern, Wednesday, October 05, 2005 Halloween, Ghouls, Ghost, Trick or Treat, Thursday, October 06, 2005 Halloween Swamp, Friday, October 07, 2005 Halloween Funeral Procession, Saturday, October 08, 2005 Halloween Bat, Sunday, October 09, 2005 Halloween Jack O' Lantern Man, Wednesday, October 12, 2005 Halloween Cave, Thursday, October 13, 2005 Halloween Bat 3, Friday, October 14, 2005 Halloween Skeleton, Saturday, October 15, 2005 Halloween Demon, Sunday, October 16, 2005 Halloween Skull, Tuesday, October 18, 2005 Halloween Skeleton 2, Wednesday, October 19, 2005 Halloween Witch, Friday, October 21, 2005 Halloween Graveyard, Saturday, October 22, 2005 Halloween Moon, Sunday, October 23, 2005 Halloween Pumpkins,